CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Results

 \subsection{Ablation Studies}

-We analyze the contributions of individual components of CBR-to-SQL within the CDB environment in \tableref{tab:abla-ex-lf-results}.
-Two ablations were tested: removing Source Discovery and replacing Template Construction with standard RAG-based retrieval (no masking).
-Removing Source Discovery leads to a sharp performance drop, which is expected since Template Construction only captures abstract patterns, leaving the model to rely solely on predictions without further disambiguation.
-Replacing Template Construction only results in a slight decline.
-However, this result is interesting because it shows that in the absence of masking, RAG-based single-step retrieval suffers from noise and struggles more to find optimal task demonstrations.
-This finding implies that greater specificity is not inherently beneficial and validates the importance of focusing on the underlying problem patterns in Template Construction.
+We analyze the contributions of individual CBR-to-SQL components within the CDB setup in \tableref{tab:abla-ex-lf-results}.
+Two ablations were tested: removing Revision, and replacing Proposal with standard RAG retrieval (i.e., no masking).
+Removing Revision causes a sharp performance drop, as expected: Proposal alone captures only abstract patterns, leaving the model to generate SQL without entity alignment.
+Interestingly, replacing Proposal with standard retrieval results in a smaller but notable decline.
+This suggests that without masking, single-step RAG retrieval suffers from noise and struggles to identify optimal task demonstrations.
+This finding implies that greater specificity is not inherently beneficial and validates the importance of focusing on the abstract problem structure during retrieval.

-Further ablation studies on model sensitivity to top-$k$ retrieval, LLM choice, and fine-grained component contributions can be found in \appendixref{apd:ablation}.
+We additionally investigate the sensitivity of each system to the number of retrieved examples ($k$) in \figureref{fig:topk-res-mimic}.
+Overall, CBR-to-SQL consistently outperforms RAG-to-SQL across all values of $k$ in the CDB setup and its performance also declines more gracefully than the baseline as $k$ decreases.
+The performance gap is most notable for $Acc_{EX}$ and $Acc_{LF}$ in the one-shot scenario ($k=1$), where models receive the minimum amount of context.
+This demonstrates CBR-to-SQL's robustness in low-context settings where standard retrieval-based approaches inherently struggle.

+Additional experiments on model time and token consumption, RAG enhancement techniques integration, fine-grained component accuracy, and qualitative error analysis are provided in \appendixref{apd:add-studies}.